prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Total number of non-terminated pods targeted by this Prometheus deployment
+<p>replicas defines the total number of non-terminated pods targeted by this Prometheus deployment
 (their labels match the selector).</p>
 </td>
 </tr>